saptarshibasu/kafka-study/README.md

 * Connectors do not perform any data copying themselves: their configuration describes the data to be copied, and the Connector is responsible for breaking       that job into a set of Tasks that can be distributed to workers
 * Tasks also come in two corresponding flavors: `SourceTask` and `SinkTask`
 * With an assignment in hand, each Task must copy its subset of the data to or from Kafka
-* The SourceTask implementation included a stream ID (the input filename) and offset (position in the file) with each record.
-The framework uses this to commit   offsets periodically so that in the case of a failure, the task can recover and minimize the number of events that are reprocessed and possibly duplicated

 ## Schema Registry